 On top are placed two bean containers of 250 g each.
-This is positive, both because you do not have to fill coffee so often and because it allows you to use different beans – for example, if you want to switch between espresso and americano or decaffeinated and ordinary coffee.
+This is positive, both because you do not have to fill coffee so often.
+It allows you to use different beans – for example, if you want to switch between espresso and americano or decaffeinated and ordinary coffee.

-Drip tray and container for used beans are also easy to pull out and empty, and overall EQ.9 seems well thought out and very robust.
+Drip tray and container for used beans are easy to pull out and empty, and overall EQ.9 seems well thought out and robust.

 Can it make coffee?
 Yes